 Best Single Outlet Electronic Water Timer – Gilmour

 Back to the cheaper options available, this Gilmour product competes for the best water timer for a pretty straightforward reason: namely, it’s simple and easy to use.

-Once that’s done, it’s as easy as turning a dial to the settings you prefer and setting the timer for when you want watering to commence and how.
+Once that’s done, it’s as easy as turning a dial to the settings you prefer and setting the timer for when you want to water to commence and how.

 Of course, simplicity isn’t conducive to many features.
-You can program the start time, frequency and duration of watering with this timer, but not much else.
+You can program the start time, frequency, and watering duration with this timer, but not much else.

 A small number of customers have expressed how quickly it is ruined by direct sunlight exposure, and a few more have mentioned minor things like leaking around the gasket.